 International Affairs Office

 The Coppead Graduate School of Business was a pioneer in the internationalization of business management education in Brazil.
-The internationalization culture drives all its aspects and activities.
+That culture drives all its aspects and activities, with a solid and qualified international affairs .

 The School has partnerships with highly renowned and internationally accredited business schools on the five continents, establishing several projects, such as: